 [KubeCon Day 3] ArgoCon 2024 Participation Report

-This article introduces and summarises the sessions at ArgoCon 2024, a co-located event at KubeCon NA 2024.
+This article introduces and summarizes the sessions at ArgoCon 2024, a co-located event of KubeCon NA 2024.

 About ArgoConThe atmosphere at ArgoConRecommended Session SummaryArgoCon | Welcome + Project Update - Pratik Wadher, IntuitBuilding a Cutting-Edge Kubernetes Internal Developer Platform at NVIDIA - Carlos Santana, AWS & Feng Zhou, Nvidia CorpEnhancing Compliance and Safety with Argo CD Ephemeral Access - Leonardo Luz Almeida & Vijay Agrawal, IntuitSpace Age GitOps: Lifting off with Argo Promotions (Live Demo!) - Michael Crenshaw & Zach Aller, IntuitGitOps Safety: Rendering Accurate ArgoCD Diffs Directly on Pull Requests - Dag Bjerre Andersen, Doubble & Regina Voloshin, Codefresh by Octopus DeployManaging Application Dependencies in Argo CD - Christian Hernandez, AkuityEphemeral Environment Practices - the Good, Bad, and Ugly - Luke Philips & David Grizzanti, The New York TimesStop Deploying Blind!
 Using Observability and Argo Rollouts to Light the Way - Kostis Kapelonis, Codefresh by Octopus Deploy⚡ Lightning Talk: Ranking Argo CD Settings in a Tier List - Gerald Nunn, Red HatConclusion